February 02, 2021

 With the SDI-12 monitoring, you save a notable part of the overall cabling cost.

 The GSM/GPRS capability of the data loggers allows uploading the recorded data directly to the remote FTP server.
-You can adjust the device to take a measurement from 5 seconds to 168 hours.
+You can adjust the device to measure from 5 seconds to 168 hours.
 Moreover, the data is recorded with the current date, time, and battery voltage.

-Communication between the device(PC & Mobile) and the datalogger can either be through a cable or through Bluetooth modem.
+Communication between the device(PC & Mobile) and the datalogger can either be through a cable or a Bluetooth modem.

 | Also Read: Rohtang Pass Tunnel Case Study – Geotechnical Monitoring & Instrumentation|

-When it comes to online tunnel monitoring, it is crucial and necessary to have a Data Management Software which can retrieve the data seamlessly from the SDI-12 data logger, RF Gateway or ATS control box.
+When it comes to online tunnel monitoring, it is crucial and necessary to have Data Management Software that can retrieve the data seamlessly from the SDI-12 data logger, RF Gateway, or ATS control box.
 The DMS is either public cloud-based or server-based and then works to archive the data in SQL Database.
 It then further displays the processed data in graphs, tables, and other formats, allowing the authorized personnel to understand it completely.

 The Web Monitoring Software is accessible from any type of device that is supported by a web browser, for example, desktop, tablet, PC, laptop, smartphone, etc.

 With Data Management Software, you can have an overview of the tunnel section being monitored, along with the position of installed sensors, etc. Hovering over the location will give you details like the last recorded sensor reading, sensor identification tag, and the values of the programmed alert levels pop up in a box.
 To identify any sensor that may have exceeded the alert level, you will spot a red dot on that location.